Rai people: India, Bhutan and other countries

-Rais are predominates in the Indian State of Sikkim, Darjeeling, Kalimpong, Kurseong, Mirik and Dooars of West Bengal.
+Rai predominate in the Indian states of Sikkim, Darjeeling, Kalimpong, Kurseong, Mirik and Dooars of West Bengal.
 Rai is the single largest ethnic community in Sikkim.
-Rai population is mostly found in south, west and east of Sikkim. with large number of Rais also living in Assam and other northeastern states, the Kingdom of Bhutan and some have recently migrated to the United Kingdom, Hong Kong, the United States and other countries.
+Rai population is mostly found in the south, west and east of Sikkim.
+Large number of Rai people are also found living in Assam and other northeastern states of India, the Kingdom of Bhutan, while some have recently migrated to the United Kingdom, Hong Kong, the United States and other countries.